-Since launching our first wind power project in 2008, Duke Energy Renewables generates more than 1,600 megawatts of wind power at 15 wind farms across the country, providing enough zero-carbon energy to power about half a million homes.
+Since launching its first wind power project in 2008, Duke Energy Renewables now generates more than 2,100 megawatts of wind power at 18 wind farms across the country, providing enough zero-carbon energy to power more than half a million homes.
+Two other wind projects are under construction, which will add an additional 400 MW in 2016.

 (Watch the video above for more information on how we develop wind power projects.)